wilbowma/cur/README.md

 Open up anything in `cur-lib/cur/stdlib/` to see some standard dependent-type formalisms.

-Open up `cur-lib/cur/curnel/redex-core.rkt` to see the entire implementation of the core language, <600 lines of code.
+Open up `cur-lib/cur/curnel/model/core.rkt` to see a model of the core language, <600 lines of code.
+Currently, this model is also the implementation, although that is likely to change for performance reasons.